General Election 2025

 Unlike many parliamentary democracies, the Falklands do not have government ministers.

-Each MLA is assigned a portfolio and works with civil servants to manage specific areas of government.
+Each MLA is assigned a specific portfolio and works alongside civil servants to manage that area of government.

 Collective decision-making